aakash14goplani/HashnodeBlogs/clih9wrd700020akvhc678vu1.md

 }) satisfies PageServerLoad;
 ```

-NOTE: After signing out, we must reload the page.
+**NOTE**: After signing out, we must reload the page.
 If we use inbuild `signOut()` the SvelteKitAuth auto reloads the page and redirects to the *callbackUrl* or to the URL that initiated the sign-in request.
 Since we programmatically logged users out, it is our responsibility to reload the page once.

 ```svelte
 <script lang="ts">